junxit/us-congress-bills-111/metadata.md

 - 2009-05-04 — Mr. Payne moved to suspend the rules and agree to the resolution, as amended.
 - 2009-05-04 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 394 - 0 (Roll no. 230). (text: CR H5073)
 - 2009-05-04 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 394 - 0 (Roll no. 230).(text: CR H5073)
+- 2009-05-05 — Received in the Senate and referred to the Committee on Foreign Relations.